Zariski decompositions of numerical cycle classes: Zariski decompositions

 By Corollary \ref{continuityofzardecom} this definition agrees with our earlier definition when $\alpha$ is big.
 Note that positive parts of pseudo-effective classes are still movable and negative parts are still pseudo-effective.
 Furthermore Lemma \ref{structureofnegativeparts} extends immediately to pseudo-effective classes.

 \begin{caut} This definition differs from the established conventions for divisor classes.
-When $\alpha$ is a divisor class on the boundary of the pseudo-effective cone, with our definition the set of possible negative parts may be infinite (see Example \ref{nakayamaexample}).
+When $\alpha$ is a divisor class on the boundary of the pseudo-effective cone, with our definition the set of possible negative parts may be infinite (see Examples \ref{infinitesurfaceexample} and \ref{nakayamaexample}).
 Usually one works only with $N_{\sigma}(L)$ which is defined as the unique effective divisor whose class is the minimum under the relation $\preceq$.

-Since there is no such minimal class in general by Example \ref{notdirectedexample}, we can not define the Zariski decomposition of a pseudo-effective class in this way. \end{caut}
+In arbitrary codimension, one might still hope to be able to choose a ``distinguished'' Zariski decomposition in some way.
+Example \ref{notdirectedexample} shows that, in contrast to the situation for divisors, the set of movable classes dominated by $\alpha$ may not be a directed set.
+However, we do not know of an example where the weak directed property of Remark \ref{weakdirectedproperty} fails.
+Indeed, the weak directed property would probably follow from an affirmative answer to Question \ref{subadditivityques}.(2).